Beinwil am See railway station

 Beinwil am See railway station (Bahnhof Beinwil am See) is a railway station in the municipality of Beinwil am See, in the Swiss canton of Aargau.
 It is an intermediate stop on the standard gauge Seetal line of Swiss Federal Railways.

+History

+The Seetal railway line was opened between Emmenbrücke and Beinwil am See on 3 September 1883.
+The Beinwil am See–Beromünster branch line was completed on 23 January 1887.
+Passenger service on that branch ended on May 31, 1992; freight service ended in July 2001.

 Services

 The following services stop at Beinwil am See: